 Dear Ms. Dortch:

 In ET Docket No. 18-70, The Office of Engineering and Technology seeks comments on Google’s request for Waiver of section 15.255(c)(3) of the commission’s rules for radars used for interactive motion sensing in the 57-64 GHz band.
 The request is unsupported by data to show the impact of this service on other unlicensed users using the band, such as those using IEEE 802 technologies.
-IEEE 802, the LAN/MAN Standards Committee has reviewed the information, and has several comments about the request.
+IEEE 802, the LAN/MAN Standards Committee, has reviewed the information, and has several comments about the request.

 Sharing Mechanisms

-In reviewing Google’s request for waiver and the supporting analysis, it is not clear whether Google’s proposed technology incorporates sharing mechanisms for fair co-existence with other devices including the IEEE Std.
-802.11ad and the upcoming IEEE P802.11ay standards.
+In reviewing Google’s request for waiver and the supporting analysis, it is not clear whether Google’s proposed “Soli” technology incorporates sharing mechanisms for fair coexistence with other devices including the IEEE Std.
+802.11ad (“WiGig”) and the upcoming IEEE P802.11ay standards.
 Both IEEE 802.11 standards utilize Listen Before Talk (LBT) spectrum sharing mechanisms for sharing in the 57-64 GHz unlicensed spectrum band.
-Furthermore, it is not clear whether a device operating at 100% duty cycle would not cause harmful interference to IEEE 802.11 devices, for instance, “WiGig” devices, while operating at the proposed power levels, i.e., 10 dBm (max.) conducted and 20 dBm EIRP.
-The proposed power levels represent 10x increase in EIRP (and 100x increase in conducted power) from the maximum allowed by the FCC based on the FCC ET Docket No. 18-70 which states that the current FCC rules for operating short range devices for interactive motion sensing permit a maximum conducted power of -10 dBm and an EIRP of 10 dBm.
+Furthermore, it is not clear whether a device operating at 100% duty cycle would cause harmful interference to IEEE 802.11 devices while operating at the proposed power levels, i.e., 10 dBm (maximum) conducted and 20 dBm EIRP.
+The proposed power levels represent 10x increase in EIRP (and 100x increase in conducted power) from the maximum allowed by the FCC based on the FCC ET Docket No. 18-70, which states that the current FCC rules for operating short range devices for interactive motion sensing permit a maximum conducted power of -10 dBm and an EIRP of 10 dBm.

 The FCC rules for operation in the 57-64 GHz band, which were introduced in 1995 (First Round R&O, ET Docket No. 94-124), were designed with the understanding that multiple technologies that may be introduced in the future for operation in this band can share the spectrum.
-Therefore, it is important to understand and demonstrate whether the proposed Google technology with increased power will share the spectrum fairly, that it incorporates sharing mechanisms and does not disturb the balance of power and applications of the original rules.
+Therefore, it is important to understand and demonstrate whether the proposed Google technology with increased power will share the spectrum fairly, that it incorporates sharing mechanisms and does not disturb the balance of the original rules.

 IEEE 802.11ad OFDM Modulation Not Common in Commercial Products